 Having formerly worked in the field of education and in the CRPD Monitoring Body of the German National Institute of Human Rights, Marianne Hirschberg is a Professor of Human Rights and Disability Studies at Hochschule Bremen, University of Applied Sciences, Bremen, Germany.
 She is deeply interested in the social impact of the human rights movement of persons with disabilities and all other civil rights movements (regarding all aspects of diversity) as well as in the implementation of human rights treaties.
 With this combination of theoretical interests and practical experience her research focuses on questions of participation, accessibility and discrimination in historical, present, and future perspectives.
 In her current research "Continuities of Eugenics in the discourse about disability” she will collaborate with colleagues from the Hebrew University of Jerusalem in her research term in autumn 2017.

-Dr Constantin Hruschka works as head of the protection department at the Swiss Refugee Council (OSAR).
-Before that, he worked as a lawyer for UNHCR, the UN Refugee Agency, for ten years.
+Dr Constantin Hruschka works as Senior Research Fellow at the Max Planck Institute for Social Law and Social Policy in Munich since November 2017.
+Before that, he worked as head of the protection department at the Swiss Refugee Council (OSAR) for three years and as a lawyer for UNHCR, the UN Refugee Agency, for ten years.
 Dr Hruschka studied law, history and philosophy in Würzburg, Poitiers and Paris.
 In addition to his work with OSAR he is teaching European and European Asylum Law mainly at the Universities of Bielefeld and Fribourg.
-He is an expert member of the European Asylum Support Office (EASO) working group on vulnerable persons and was appointed as a member of the Swiss Federal Commission on Migration in December 2015.
+He is an part of the pool of experts of the European Asylum Support Office (EASO) and was appointed as a member of the Swiss Federal Commission on Migration in December 2015.
 He has written (mostly in German) a number of articles on the Swiss and the European Asylum system with a focus on the Dublin system.
-The most recent articles in English are: Access to Asylum Procedures for Victims of Trafficking under a Human Rights based approach, in: Maria O’Sullivan/Dallal Stevens, Fortresses and Fairness – States, the Law and Access to Refugee Protection, Hart Publishing, 2016 (with Nula Frei, currently in the editing process) and The (reformed) Dublin III Regulation—a tool for enhanced effectiveness and higher standards of protection? in ERA Forum 15, p.
-469-483.
+The most recent articles in English are: Access to Asylum Procedures for Victims of Trafficking under a Human Rights based approach, in: Maria O’Sullivan/Dallal Stevens, Fortresses and Fairness – States, the Law and Access to Refugee Protection, Hart Publishing, 2017 (with Nula Frei), Toward better Integration of People in Need of Protection, in: National Centre of Competence in Research (NCCR) (ed.), From Temporary to Durable Stay: Integration in the Field of Asylum, Highlights #2, 2017, p.
+41-45 and Enhancing efficiency and fairness?
+The Commission Proposal for a Dublin IV Regulation, in: ERA Forum, Vol. 17, 2017, p.
+521-534.
 He has also commented alongside with Francesco Maiani on the Dublin-III-Regulation in: Kay Hailbronner/Daniel Thym, EU Immigration and Asylum Law.
-A Commentary, 2 nd edition, C.H.Beck 2016.
+A Commentary, 2nd edition, C.H.Beck 2016.

 Dr. Rainer Huhle holds a PhD in Political Science.
 He is co-founder (1989) of the Nuremberg Human Rights Center (NMRZ) and co-editor of the Center’s website www.menschenrechte.org.
 Since 2003 he is a member of the Board of the German Institute for Human Rights (Deutsches Institut für Menschenrechte) in Berlin, vice-chairperson since 2007.
 Since 2011 he is a member of the UN Committee against Enforced Disappearances.
 From 1986-1988 he worked as volunteer for the Servicio Paz y Justicia in Peru, on behalf of “Dienste in Übersee”, the German Protestant Churches Development Service.
 From 1997-1999 he was a founding expert team member of the OHCHR office in Colombia.